andecoa/aldecoa.xyz/src/data/blog/usestate-different-data-types.md

 Code that gets executed in the component function could get executed again and again as the component is re-rendered when its state is mutated.

-## Custom useState hook - localStorage
+## Bonus : Custom useState hook - useLocalStorage (part 1)

 Let's build a custom hook to connect our component to the browser local storage.
+React is good because you can use the built-in hooks, combine them, and customize them into your own custom hooks to do whatever you want.
+In this example, we're building a hook to get and set localStorage data.
+We can use this hook to save bookmarks, for example, and make them persist even when the browser is closed.

+Note that modifying the local storage is a side effect and should be handled by the `useEffect` hook instead.
+This is something we will improve on in the next article.

 ```jsx
 const useLocalStorage = (key, initialValue) => {